zdennis/activerecord-import/README.markdown

 ```

 When rubygems pushes the `lib` folder onto the load path a `require` will now find `activerecord-import/active_record/adapters/fake_name_adapter` as it runs through the lookup process for a ruby file under that path in `$LOAD_PATH`

+### Conflicts With Other Gems

+`activerecord-import` adds the `.import` method onto `ActiveRecord::Base`.
+There are other gems, such as `elasticsearch-rails`, that do the same thing.
+In conflicts such as this, there is an aliased method named `.bulk_import` that can be used interchangeably.

 ### More Information